tobyhodges/shell-pangenomics-workbench/episodes/01-introduction.md

 ~~~
 {: .bash}

-The shell auto-completes your command to `agalactiae_`, because there is another file name in
+The shell auto-completes your command to `agalactiae_`, because there is another name in
 the directory begin with this prefix.
 When you hit
 <kbd>Tab</kbd> again, the shell will list the possible choices.